More Politics, More Problems? Intra-Party Dynamics and Conflict in a Politicising European Parliament

 Abstract

 The increasing politicisation of the European Union has transformed the long-standing image of the Union as a largely technocratic and post-ideological project.
-In combination with the polycrisis facing the EU, a rightward reorientation of EU politics and the growing presence and influence of far-right parties, this shift has turned the European Parliament (EP) into a crucial arena for the ‘return of politics’ to the Union.
-However, despite the growth of research on EU politicisation, most work continues to focus on elections and institutional behaviour.
-This leaves largely unexplored both how EP party groups and their actors navigate this politicised environment and the resulting intra-party dynamics.
-This paper addresses this puzzle by examining how internal dynamics of EP party groups develop and are transformed in an increasingly politicised EU setting.
+In combination with the EU’s multiple crises, a rightward reorientation of EU politics, and the growing presence and influence of far-right parties, this shift has turned the European Parliament (EP) into a crucial arena for the return of politics to the Union.
+Yet despite the growth of research on EU politicisation, most work continues to focus on elections and institutional behaviour.
+This leaves largely unexplored how EP party groups position themselves in this politicised environment and how internal tensions over salient EU-level issues become visible in the public arena.
+This paper addresses that gap by examining how immigration and environmental policy are politicised as EU-level issues across EP party groups and how party-group positions, framing patterns, and publicly visible tensions vary across groups, issues, and politicised episodes.